Unit 1: Climate Change and Sea Level: Who Are the Stakeholders?

 Pre-class reading and homework

-This will probably work best if students are in pairs or small groups depending on the size of the class.
+This will probably work best if students are in pairs or small groups, depending on the size of the class.
 You can use the Unit 1 Presentation slides to help walk through the steps of the analysis.
 The intention is to give students a first exposure to a stakeholder analysis, not to do one to the depth that would be done professionally.
+It can help to emphasize to the students that stakeholder analyses are important in a wide range of jobs from environmental assessments to marketing.

 - Overview definition of stakeholder and purpose of stakeholder analysis